nmarth2993/battleshipp/README.md

 # Battleshipp

+This project was for the purpose of learning C++.
+You can find some notes about what I learned in `learned.txt` The program is capable of letting either a human or computer play against randomly placed ships.

 ## The Strategy
 The default computer player chooses a random square that has not yet been hit.
 There is another strategy included which, to my knowledge, is the best possible battleship strategy.